Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Discussion

-Through the development and analysis of our age-structured simulation model, we have shed light on the life-history traits underlying outbreaks, and challenged established ideas in the MPB modelling literature.
-Our findings are succinctly summarized in a minimal mechanistic model, which incidentally establishes the MPB/lodgepole system as one of the first empirical examples of an excitable dynamical system in ecology.
+Through the development and analysis of our age-structured simulation model, we have shed light on the life history and biological processes underlying outbreaks, and challenged established ideas in the MPB modelling literature.
+A comparative analysis of bark beetles reveals that MPB's life history traits contribute to its uniquely destructive nature.
+However, to accurately predict total damage, it's necessary to consider host-tree biomass (Fig. \ref{fig:damage_by_species}) and idiosyncratic factors, such as fungal symbionts and interspecific competition.
+Our findings are succinctly summarized in a minimal mechanistic model (\eqref{eq:minimal_A} \& \eqref{eq:minimal_S}), which establishes the MPB/lodgepole system as the first empirical examples of an excitable dynamical system in ecology.
 This work underscores the importance of detailed case studies and looking beyond traditional predator-prey models to understand complex population dynamics.
-Future research should leverage our description of dynamics to model the extensive Aerial Overview Survey data from the United States and British Columbia, both to forecast outbreaks and to understand large-scale dispersal patterns.